 It helps if the situation is understood:

-The coming of the industrial revolution and the huge increase in demand for coal meant that there was a labour shortage for the new mines that were opened.
+The coming of the industrial revolution and the huge increase in demand for coal meant that there was a labor shortage for the new mines that were opened.

-Contrary to logical opinion the “serfs” were not a peaceable lot of underdogs but a proud a fierce group who protected their hereditary rights to their occupation.
+Contrary to logical opinion, the “serfs” were not a peaceable lot of underdogs but a proud and fierce group who protected their hereditary rights to their occupation.

-They were paid and as the demand went up so did their wages until the Scots miners were paid considerably more than their “free” Cumberland bretheren.
+They were paid, and as the demand went up, so did their wages, until the Scots miners were paid considerably more than their “free” Cumberland brethren.

 I have seen comments about the “remarkably unservile serfs” and “negotiation by riot” made when considering demands for pay increases and better conditions.

-Consequently the seemingly enlightened act of parliament to “free the coalmining serfs” was not so much as an emancipation from the goodness of heart but rather an early piece of legislation to break up the Collier’s family monopoly of their occupation.
-We might now see it as an early form of Trade Union and the Act of Parliament as being a strike-breaking action.
+Consequently, the seemingly enlightened act of parliament to “free the coal mining serfs” was not so much an emancipation from the goodness of heart but rather an early piece of legislation to break up the Collier family monopoly of their occupation.
+We might now see it as an early form of trade union and the act of Parliament as being a strike-breaking action.

-Be that as it may the facts are that from the turn of the century up to about the 1850’s coalmining flourished in Scotland and it was an honourable and reasonably well-paid occupation.
-The influx of labour into the industry after the passing of the Act of Emancipation and eventual closure of many small workings was pushing the relative cost of labour down even by the 1850’s.
-Things became gradually worse and by the late 1800’s and into the 1900’s the miner’s lot was poor wages and terrible conditions.
+Be that as it may, the facts are that from the turn of the century up to about the 1850s coal mining flourished in Scotland, and it was an honorable and reasonably well-paid occupation.
+The influx of labor into the industry after the passing of the Act of Emancipation and eventual closure of many small workings was pushing the relative cost of labor down even by the 1850s.
+Things became gradually worse, and by the late 1800s and into the 1900s, the miner’s lot was poor wages and terrible conditions.

 It is little wonder that so many emigrated when they had the chance.